ak877157/MySQLAssessment1/README.md

 # MySQLAssessment1
 My name is Amit Kumar and OHR id is 850058650.
-This repository contains MySQL Assignments
+This repository contains MySQL Assignments.